atlas0fd00m/CanCat/README.md

 ### Setting the Baud Rate
-Once you connect to your CAN-transceiver, you will want to use CanCat to set the CAN bus interface baud rate on the device. *(Note: 500kbps is the most likely baud rate for most devices you will interact with.)*
+Once you connect to your CAN-transceiver, you will want to use CanCat to set the CAN bus interface baud rate on the device. *(Note: 500kbps is the most likely baud rate for devices that you will interact with.)*

 ```python
 >>> CANalysis.setCanBaud(cancat.CAN_125KBPS)
 ```

-Once you connect to the CAN-transceiver and set the CAN-transceiver, CanCat will automatically capture any messages it sees on the CAN bus it is attached to.
-CanCat will store these messages in the current session for analysis.
-Unless you save the CanCat capture, the messages you have captured will no longer be stored once you end your cancat session.
+After you have set the baud rate on your CAN-transceiver, CanCat will automatically capture any messages it sees on the CAN bus it is attached to.
+CanCat will store these messages in the current session for analysis. *Note: Unless you save the CanCat capture, the messages you have captured will no longer be stored once you end your CanCat session.*

 ### Saving CanCat captures
 CanCat will only save what it has captured when you tell it to save, so make sure to save your capture session / analysis periodically.